-No Outstanding Equity Awards at December 31, 2017.
-At December 31, 2017, none of our named executive officers held outstanding stock options to purchase shares of our common stock (or common stock of our parent or subsidiary companies), or held any equity incentive awards for such shares.
+No Outstanding Equity Awards at December 31, 2021.
+At December 31, 2021, none of our named executive officers held outstanding stock options to purchase shares of our common stock (or common stock of our parent or subsidiary companies), or held any equity incentive awards for such shares.

 No Option Exercises or Stock Vested.
-During 2017, no named executive officer exercised any stock options or held any stock subject to vesting restrictions.
-For stock awards granted to Mr. Graham in 2017 that had no vesting restrictions, see the 2017 Grants of Plan-Based Awards Table above.
+During 2021, no named executive officer exercised any stock options or held any stock subject to vesting restrictions.